Capoala/Capoala.CmdLine/README.md

 The `ICommandLineArgument` interface defines the actual command line argument.
 Additionally, you can also provide a description of the intention of the command in order to auto-generate a usage doc.
 (Auto-generated usage doc is currently in the works, but not yet implemented).

-The following sample demenstrates how to create a new argument using the above specifications.
+The following sample demonstrates how to create a new argument using the above specifications.

 ```csharp
 ICommandLineArgument Convert